ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 Just before the truck turned around the corner, Brent thought to look for a license plate.
 There wasn't one.

-For a moment Brent wondered if the driver had simply forgotten about the large duffel bag in the back of his truck.
 He heard the quiet rush of an approaching train overhead.